-All subjects were then presented with two anti-immigrant quotes (the same used in the second experiment), and were asked to predict the share of voters in the other participant's area that they believed would agree with the quotes.
-These provide two measures of the beliefs that the participants in this experiment had about the popularity of anti-immigrant sentiments in the area where the previous study took place.
+All subjects were then presented with two anti-immigrant quotes (the same used in Experiment 1), and were asked to predict the share of voters in the other participant's area that they believed would agree with the quotes.
+This provids two measures of the beliefs that the participants in this experiment had about the popularity of anti-immigrant sentiments in the area where the previous study took place.